wentallout/cult-hunter/README.md

 - You can clear certain missions by picking the right dialogue instead of fighting.

 `INVESTIGATION` matters: gathering information about cult leaders can help you prepare for them.

+## Power System

+- `FORBIDDEN MAGIC`: people with natural magic are already extinct.
+So most super powers in the game world comes from people making contracts with interdimensional entities.
+You usually have to offer something precious.
+- `CURSED TATTOO`: some characters have these tattoos that modify their stats (ex: Ava has the Equalizer tattoo that matches her stat with the strongest person in her POV)
+- `AURA`: strong characters emit a circular aura around them.
+Different people have different rules inside their aura.
+If enemies step inside that aura range then they have to obey a certain `RULE`. (ex: Nameless' aura makes people unable to use magic)